 As per SEFA, it is undisputed that feedstock material is used in the STAR Reactor to make valuable products.
 "The product or intermediate is valuable if it is (i) sold to a third party or (ii) used as an effective substitute for a commercial product or as an ingredient or intermediate in an industrial process."
 Refer to 76 FR 15544.
 Also, as discussed above, the STAR Reactor has the capability to process its fly ash and other materials to produce a broad range of products.
-All of the products currently produced in the STAR Reactor have application as both substitutes for commercial products and as ingredients in an industrial process.
+All of the products currently produced in the STAR Reactor are sold to third parties.
+Additionally, the various products produced in the STAR Reactor have application as both substitutes for commercial products and as ingredients in an industrial process.
 Ultrix[®] and STAR RP[®] are sold for use as partial replacement for Portland cement.
 Fortimix[®] is sold for use as an additive for rubber compounds.
 PermanixTM is designed for use as a broad-spectrum UV blocker.
 Accordingly, in all respects, SEFA's feedstock processed in the STAR Reactor satisfies this criterion for legitimacy as an ingredient.